Minaljain12/minaljain12.github.io/posts/hire_me.md

 - Recognizes team members for their efforts

 ## My ideal company
-- Has open salaries
+- Plans with user-experience focused design
 - Well defined deadlines, sprints, project management
 - Does not set unrealistic goals at the expense of work life balance
-- Plans with user-experience focused design
+- Has open salaries

 ## How I can help your business grow
+- Engineer an app from scratch
+- Manage development and release processes to release better quality builds more often
 - Manage a team of mobile developers
-- Engineer an app from scratch
-- Improve development processes to release better quality builds more often
 - Improve your apps engagement and downloads through growth engineering with performance, modern design standards, accessibility, and modern tooling

 ## Tech I usually work with